nicholasimon/platformer_Nov2021/README.md

-# platformer_Nov2021
-A layout for a platformer game made with Raylib and Go
+A layout for a simple platform game made using Go and Raylib.

+Keypad - Movement
+Left Control - Shoot
+F1 - Hide/Show Dev Tools